UNCLASSIFIED (U)

 a.
 The regional security officer (RSO) or the post security officer (PSO) must give an arrival briefing to all employees and contractors assigned to the post on a permanent change of station.
 The briefing must include information on CI issues of concern at the post and contact reporting responsibilities, to include a listing of all current critical HUMINT threat posts and information on where to find the SETL on the Department’s classified network.
 The RSO or PSO must brief TDY personnel on contact reporting responsibilities and other CI issues, as appropriate, but in every case if the TDY is over 25 days.
 The RSO or PSO is also available to provide an unclassified brief to adult dependents of employees and contractors on a voluntary basis.
 (See 12 FAM 263—Counterintelligence Awareness Program.)
 Domestically, the bureau security officer (BSO) must brief Bureau employees on CI issues.

 c.
 The success of this policy is dependent upon the security awareness of each employee and upon each employee’s understanding of and cooperation with its intent.
-The RSO, PSO, or DS/ICI/CI should alert employees to any suspicious activity or approach by individuals of any nationality.
+The RSO, PSO, or DS/DO/CI should alert employees to any suspicious activity or approach by individuals of any nationality.
 At the post, if an employee is unsure about the circumstances of a contact, the employee must discuss the situation with the RSO or PSO, to determine whether filing a report is necessary.
-In the United States, employees must consult with DS/ICI/CI.
+In the United States, employees must consult with DS/DO/CI.

 12 FAM 262.3 Responsibilities and Procedures